salernoelia/anne-webinterface/README.md

-Audio-streaming interface to websocket endpoint development purposes.
+Audio-streaming interface to websocket endpoint for development purposes.